-The I-proofs found by ProPre are formal termination proofs of termination statements of defined functions.
+The I-proofs found by the ProPre system are formal termination proofs of termination statements of defined functions.
 They are divided into three phases:

-- (i) the development of a distributing tree for the specification of a defined function, characterized by the so-called formal terminal state property; - (ii) each leaf of the distributing tree is extended into a new leaf by an application of an (eq) rule; - (iii) each leaf, coming from the second step, is extended with a new sub-tree, with the use of rules defined in [11], whose leaves end with axiom rules.
+- 1. the development of a distributing tree for the specification of a defined function, characterized by a property, called formal terminal state property; - 2. each leaf of the distributing tree is extended into a new leaf by an application of an (eq) rule; - 3. each leaf, coming from the second step, is extended with a new sub-tree, with the use of rules defined in [12], whose leaves end with axiom rules.

-Due to the following fact proven in [11], it is not necessary to consider in this paper the middle and upper parts of proof trees built in ProPre:
+Due to the following fact proved in [12], it is not necessary to consider in this paper the middle and upper parts of proof trees built in the ProPre system:

 Fact 2.11.
-A distributing tree T can be (automatically) extended into a complete proof tree iff T enjoys the so-called formal terminal state property.
+A distributing tree T can be (automatically) extended into a complete proof tree iff T enjoys a property, called the formal terminal state property.

-Hence, in order to complete the proof tree and state the termination of the function, it suffices to look at distributing trees that have the formal terminal state property.
+That is, it is enough to look at distributing trees that have the formal terminal state property to be able to complete the proof tree and hence state the termination of the function.
 Therefore it remains for us to state the mentioned property.
 Definition 2.12.
-An I-formula or a restrictive hypothesis P can be applied to a term t if the heart H(P) of P matches t according to a substitution σ where for each variable x that occurs free in P we have $\sigma(x) = x$.
+We say that an I-formula or a restrictive hypothesis P can be applied to a term t if the heart H(P) of P matches t according to a substitution σ where for each variable x that occurs free in P we have $\sigma(x) = x$.

-The relation \prec of Definition 2.5 deals with the measure $| . |{\#}$ on the terms, ranging over natural numbers, which counts the number of subterms of a given term t (including t), and is interpreted as follows:
+The relation \prec of Definition 2.5 deals with the measure $| \cdot |{\#}$ on the terms, ranging over natural numbers, which counts the number of subterms of a given term t (including t), and is interpreted as follows: